 What is digital construction at BAM?

 BAM is fully embracing digital ways of working.
-We are using technological innovations such as BIM, robotics, 3D printing, virtual and augmented reality and modular/offsite construction, to enable us to build digitally before building on site.
+We are using technological innovations such as BIM, robotics, virtual and augmented reality and modular/offsite construction, to enable us to build digitally before building on site.